mrakgr/Trading-Journal/journal_2025.md

 I think I'll skip the rest of the videos on day 1 as they are essentially pep talks.
 I want to get to the nitty gritty technicals.

 I'll have time to visualize once I actually get into the game.
 Who knows whether I'll actually enjoy it once I start, but I'll give it my best.

+8pm.
+The whole exercise of thinking though how I would actually program the system is a good one.
+Bella did give me a system which is to anticipate how much volume is enough to move a stock how many points and act on that.

+I'd have to prepare for various kinds of patterns.

+In that document there were various tape patterns.
+But it's not as simple as watching prices move anymore.
+I'll have to get really creative.

+The closer I can get to quantitative mastery, the closer I'll get to discretionary mastery as well.

+The more I code up, the less I'll have to do in the real world, and the higher my efficiency will be as trader.